-- 5.1 In terms of pay multiples, in line with recommendations contained within the Hutton Review of Fair Pay, the Authority will use two ratios to explain the relationship between the remuneration of the Chief Fire Officer and the remuneration of those employees who are not chief officers.
+- In terms of pay multiples, in line with recommendations contained within the Hutton Review of Fair Pay, the Authority will use two ratios to explain the relationship between the remuneration of the Chief Fire Officer and the remuneration of those employees who are not chief officers.
 The first is a comparison with the median earnings of the whole workforce using the basic pay for full-time equivalents.
-The second multiple is for the lowest pay point, which has frequently been used as a benchmark in the media following suggestions by the Government that a ratio of 20:1 should be regarded as a level which public sector organisations should not exceed: - the median basic pay of the Authority's whole workforce (£28,766) and - the lowest pay point (£12,915).
+The second multiple is for the lowest pay point, which has previously been used as a benchmark in the media following suggestions by the Government that a ratio of 20:1 should be regarded as a level which public sector organisations should not exceed. - the median basic pay of the Authority's whole workforce is £29,054 and - the lowest pay point is£13,715.